CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Brands and Quality Assurance

-Government picks reputable brands through open bidding—think HP, Dell, or Lenovo usually.
+The government selects reputable brands through open bidding—usually HP, Dell, or Lenovo.
 They test for quality before buying in bulk.
 No cheap knockoffs; these hold up for years of heavy use.

 Warranty and Support

-Every laptop gets at least one year warranty from the maker.
+Every laptop comes with at least a one-year warranty from the maker.
 Correct issues at authorized centers.
 Some phases add extra support hotlines.

 Key Benefits of the Scheme